Cold brew coffee is a summertime staple. In fact, it's such a staple that you can purchase it in stores these days.

 "Regular cold brew coffee and cold brew concentrate comparison in glasses."

-As you can tell from the photo above, the cold brew concentrate (on the left) is a lot darker in color because of the lesser amount of water used to brew it.
+As you can see from the photo above, the cold brew concentrate (on the left) is significantly darker in color due to the reduced amount of water used in its brewing process.

-I found these steeping times by making various cold brew coffee throughout the years and really like the taste of the coffee by using the times that I’ve mentioned above.
+I discovered these steeping times by experimenting with various cold brew coffees over the years, and I really like the taste of the coffee using the times I've mentioned above.

-The coffee that comes out is just perfect in taste and doesn’t have any bitter and sour flavors that come after the 18-hour mark and up.
+The coffee that comes out is just perfect in taste and doesn't have any bitter or sour flavors that develop after the 18-hour mark.

 How to make cold brew concentrate?